-“It seems like my friends are already applying to and interviewing for jobs/internships, and I’m not sure if it’s the right time for me to apply.
+“It seems like my friends are already interviewing for or have secured jobs/internships, and I’m not sure if I’m too late.
 What should I do?”

 Have you ever felt this way?
 Do you have questions about hiring timelines?
 If so, here are 5 things to keep in mind:

 1. First, remember that this is YOUR process, not someone else’s.

 Whether you’re looking for a job, internship, fellowship, or applying to graduate or professional school, your process will be different from those around you.
 Don’t worry — that’s to be expected!
 Yes, it can be tough, but try not to compare.

 2. It is important to research the hiring timelines for career fields and employers that interest you.